Who should I use for Design & Fit Out?

 Advantages of the traditional route – Design, Quality & Flexibility

-Choice of Architect or Interior Designer
+• Your Choice of Architect or Interior Designer

-Rather than being landed with your contractor’s designer, you are free to select the right design professional to suit your requirements, style, and budget.
-A good design professional will be able to deliver the best design for your project, at a budget you feel comfortable with.
-They will advise where to spend and where to save, to ensure you end up with a polished fit out
+A talented professional can deliver the best design for your project, at a budget you feel comfortable with.
+They will advise where to spend and where to save, to ensure you end up with a polished fit out.

-By the time your contractor has been appointed, you will have gone through a detailed design process and at this point you should be happy with your design proposals to ensure you get an accurate price from your contractor.
-It is relatively straightforward to ask for changes after this point, your builder will submit variations for approval via the Architect who will inform you of the cost implications throughout the process
+By the time your contractor has been appointed, you will have gone through a detailed design process.
+At this point you should be happy with your design proposals and have received an accurate price from your contractor.

 Ezra and gill peter street design